 A motorcycle accident almost always results in more serious injuries to the motorcyclist, compared to the occupants in the other car or vehicle also involved in the collision.
 For this reason, it’s important to have a thorough knowledge of not only the basics of riding, but also being able to navigate the special challenges of riding a motorcycle in Atlanta.

-If you have been injured in a motorcycle accident, talk to an Atlanta motorcycle accident attorney at the Katz Law Firm, and discuss your eligibility for a claim.
+If you have been injured in a motorcycle accident, talk to an Atlanta motorcycle accident attorney at the Katz Personal Injury Lawyers, and discuss your eligibility for a claim.